CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 #### SYS.4.1.M12 Proper disposal of equipment worth protecting [Head of Building Services, User]

 Resources (eg paper, hard disks, flash memory or cards, but also special toner cartridges) will eventually no longer be needed or have to be eliminated due to defects.
 If they contain sensitive data, they must be disposed of in such a way that no conclusions can be drawn about previously stored data.
 For functional media found in printers, copiers, and MFPs, the data should be physically erased.
-Non-functioning data media must be mechanically destroyed (see OPS.1.18 * Deleting and destruction *).
+Non-functioning data carriers must be mechanically destroyed (see OPS.1.18 * Deletion and destruction *).

 The nature of the disposal of vulnerable material should be regulated in a specific safety policy.
 In the institution, the necessary disposal facilities must be present, for.
 B. Shredder.